Bantala: Police station

 Kolkata Leather Complex police station is part of the East division of Kolkata Police.
 It is Located at Karaidanga, PO Bhojerhat-743502.
 Kolkata Leather Complex police station was created in 2017, under South Industrial police district in South 24 Parganas district and transferred to Kolkata Police in the same year.
 Kolkata Leather Complex police station has jurisdiction over Bhangar I and Bhangar II CD blocks.

+History

+1990 Rape & Murder Case

+Bantala is infamous for the 1990 Bantala rape case, an incident of rape and murder of three female health officers, by a group of CPI (M) party members.
+One of the officers and their driver died while resisting the attackers.
+Jyoti Basu's CPI-M was in power at the time in West Bengal, however he trivialised the incident as it was politically motivated.

 Economy

 Kolkata Leather Complex

 Kolkata Leather Complex is an area that houses Kolkata's leather industry.
 It is spread over an area of 450 ha.
 It has the capacity of developing 1,000 tonnes of hides per day.
 It is the second most important tanning centre in the country, accounting for about 22-25% of the tanning in the country.
 Kolkata Leather Complex was set up following a Supreme Court directive to the city's tanneries, on 19 December 1996, to shift to Bantala.
 It was formally inaugurated on 30 July 2005.